pixel-point/pixelpoint-website/content/posts/2017-01-18-deploy-rails-application-with-mina-nginx-and-puma/index.md

 ---
 title: 'Deploy rails application with Mina, Nginx and Puma'
 author: Alex Barashkov
-summary: Guide for Rube on Rails developers who want to know how to deploy apps with Mina, Nginx and Puma.
+summary: Guide for Ruby on Rails developers who want to know how to deploy apps with Mina, Nginx and Puma.
 cover: cover.jpg
-category: Misc
+category: Development
 ---

 ## What is Mina?